Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 Painting depends on selected mode.
 In all modes you are free to paint, however if you exceed available number of colors the painting will be blocked.
-To un-block and force color replace you can hold Ctrl key  (this can be configured in Settings).
+To un-block and force color replace you can hold Ctrl key (if blocking should occur at all can be configured in Settings).

 The replacement color will be selected and it will be replaced:
 - in Hires Bitmap this will be color under cursor in 8x8 char,